github/docs/content/osmand/setup/i-cant-install-or-upgrade-the-app.md

 ---
-title: I can't install or upgrade the app
+title: I can't install, upgrade, or uninstall the app
 versions: '*'
 ---